manuel-m/safe/README.md

 simple AIS filter embeddable.

-External libraries sources have been included (lua,libuv,http-parser)
+External libraries sources have been included (libconfig,libuv,http-parser)
-- see libs/buildit scripts to generate liblua.a and libuv.a
+- see libs/buildit scripts to generate libconfig.a and libuv.a
-- some sources are generated using homemade lua code generator mmsdk.lua + ais_filter_config_api.lua => ais_filter_config.[ch]
 - libuv needs gyp on linux

 build instructions